Wyoming Military and Veterans Benefits

 Garnishment or attachment of monies accruing from performance of military duty under orders of the governor.

 In addition, no member of the Wyoming National Guard in active state service shall incur any personal liability, civil or criminal, by reason of acts committed in the performance of his necessary duties incident to service under orders of the governor or any lawful superior if the acts are not palpably illegal, excessively violent or malicious.
-If any civil action is brought against a member by reason of an act or acts committed in the performance of his necessary duties, he is entitled to legal counsel to assist in his defense at state expense.
+If any civil action is brought against a member by reason of an act or acts committed in the performance of his necessary duties, they are entitled to legal counsel to assist in their defense at state expense.

 Who is eligible for Wyoming National Guard Legal Protections?
-A member of the Wyoming National Guard serving on active service.
-W.S.
-19-9-401
+A member of the Wyoming National Guard serving on active service is eligible for these protections.

-Wyoming State Veteran Service Officer(s): State and County Veteran Service Officers assist Veterans and Family members regarding state and federal benefits.
+Wyoming State Veteran Service Officer(s): State Veteran Service Officers assist Veterans and Family members regarding state and federal Veteran benefits.
 They assist with forms, claims, and coordination.
-Outreach is conducted throughout the state.
-For more information call toll free the Wyoming Veterans Commission at 1-800-833-5987.
+For more information call toll free the Wyoming Veterans Commission at 1-800-833-5987 or contact the State Veteran Service Officer that serves your county.

 Wyoming Military Assistance Trust Fund: The Wyoming State Legislature created the fund to serve as a last resort for Service members and dependents to turn to in times of financial hardship.
 To apply for assistance, contact Wyoming Military Assistance Trust Fund office.
 307-772-5208.